 The Siteimprove CMS Plugin bridges the gap between the WordPress content management system (CMS) and the Siteimprove Intelligence Platform.
 Now you can scan your website for errors as soon as a page is published, allowing you to fix mistakes, optimize content, and manage your site more efficiently.

-The plugin also provides you access with Prepublishing, an add-on which allows you to complete accessibility checks and conduct SEO diagnostics before you publish a page.
+The plugin also provides you access to Prepublish, an add-on which allows you to check your page for issues before it has been published.

 There are two ways to install the Siteimprove plugin on WordPress.